Simple Homemade Vanilla Syrup

 Photo Credit: williams-sonoma.com

-Stop looking for a better vanilla extract since there isn’t one.
-Tastes so good with a burst of natural vanilla flavor.
+Don’t look for a better vanilla extract since there isn’t one.
+It’s excellent, with a non-chemical-y flavor.

 Step-by-Step Instructions